Country Guide

 Locals across Portugal favor neat, intentional outfits that match the city's natural and architectural palette.
 Avoid loud athleisure and beachwear in historic centers, and choose quiet pieces over loud branding.

-Portugal packing guides cover Algarve, Lisbon.
+Portugal packing guides cover Algarve, Lisbon, Porto.
 Each guide includes weather forecasts, what to wear in portugal by month, capsule wardrobes for carry-on travel, and outfit colors picked to match each city.